Azure/azure-storage-azcopy/MigrationGuideV8toV10.md

 ## Purpose

 This migration guide is intended for AzCopy users who are accustomed to the v8 syntax and are seeking to migrate to v10.
-This article outlines the key differences between these two versions, maps popular AzCopy v8 commands to their equivalent AzCopy v10 commands, and then compares the optional parameters.
+This article outlines the key differences between these two versions, maps popular AzCopy v8 commands to their equivalent AzCopy v10 commands, and compares the optional parameters.

 ## General Usage